pasqal-io/emulators/README.md

 <details>
   <summary>Guidelines for developers </summary>
-  We recommend using an environment, git clone the repository, then inside the `emu_ct` folder
+  We recommend using an environment, git clone the repository, then inside the `emu_mps` folder

 ```bash
 pip install -e .